Find a job (post-arrival)

-Where to look
+Where to start

-Temp agencies and recruiting companies such as Academic Work, Proffice, Manpower, Randstad and Adecco can also be a good way to find employment.
+Temp agencies and recruiting companies such as Academic Work, Manpower, Randstad and Adecco can also be a good way to find employment.
 Their sites also have job listings and allow you to register your CV.

 Another good option is the social networking site LinkedIn, where you can follow the companies that interest you and join groups relevant to your profession.
 The site is regularly used by recruiters, so put a lot of effort into your profile and keep it updated.
 It also has many job advertisements.